Jkeyuk/ExpressNodeMongo/README.md

 # Currect Endpoints

 - `GET localhost:3000/acronym` : will return a list of the current  acronyms.
 - `POST localhost:3000/acronym` : will add an acronym to the database using the given format.
+Add Json to the body of the request.

 ```json
 {